Nonfiction Book Elevator Pitch Tips, Best Practices, and Examples for Authors: Write a Logline That Wins Over Readers and Sell More Books

 (Before we get started, keep in mind we’ll use the terms logline, tagline, keynote, and elevator pitch interchangeably in the author resource below.
 And we’ll be talking about nonfiction books, specifically—books like self-help, how-to, memoir, biography, cookbooks, books about spirituality, history, and other genres.)

-What is the logline for a book (also known as the book elevator pitch)
+What is the logline for a book (also known as the book elevator pitch)?

-The logline of book is the short ditty that goes on the book’s Amazon sales page as well as the sales pages of other online retailers.
+The logline of a book is the short ditty that goes on the book’s Amazon sales page as well as the sales pages of other online retailers.
 It is typically the beginning of the book description.

 Its purpose is to grab the reader’s attention while compelling them to want to learn more (and to buy your book!)